-Trócaire's frequently asked questions about the Occupied Territories Bill which is in the Seanad Éireann on July 11th.
+Trócaire's frequently asked questions about the Occupied Territories Bill.

-The Control of Economic Activities (Occupied Territories) Bill 2018 is a piece of legislation that will be voted on in Seanad Éireann on 11 July.
+The Control of Economic Activities (Occupied Territories) Bill 2018 is a piece of proposed legislation.
 If enacted, it would ban trade between Ireland and Israel’s illegal settlements in the West Bank.
 The Bill was introduced by Senator Frances Black and is supported by Trócaire and other leading human rights organisations.

 If enacted, the legislation would apply to territories where there is a clear international legal consensus on the status of the occupation.
 As it stands, only the occupied Palestinian territories have been confirmed as occupied by the International Court of Justice.
 However, this Bill allows for other territories to be included so long as there is consensus between the Minister for Foreign Affairs & Trade and both houses of the Oireachtas.

 No, this Bill does not implement a boycott of Israeli goods, or single out Israel.
 It only bans the import and sale of goods produced in settlements that are illegal under international law.
 As such, this legislation differentiates between Israel and the illegal settlements in the West Bank.
 This distinction is already made by governments around the world and is long-standing policy of both Ireland and the European Union.